I was in San Diego in February at a Brendon Burchard event (my last one pre covid).

 Also to help you pick out the ones I loved the most, I've put *** next to my Top 15.
 These were the ones that impacted me the most.
 They may have the same effect on you.

-My journey began with just one book in my hand.....so here goes....
+My year of reading a book a week began with just one book in my hand.....so here goes....

 1. Mirror Work - Louise Hay ***